blisspaik/Capstone/README.md

 - pickle
 - sklearn

+Other applications I used were:

+- Tableau
+- Google Big Query

 ## Date Collection

 Google Big Query has an API for obtaining metadata from public datasets hosted by this data warehouse.
 It contains a standardized query structure that allows you to query data directly from the API.
 You can then download the data as a JSON or csv for easy use.
 I used this API to query crime and weather data directly into my notebooks.
 For more information, visit this [page](https://cloud.google.com/bigquery/public-data/).